 Check out some of the best things to do in Hiroshima with kids, as well as in the surrounding areas.

-Many parts of the Hiroshima Peace Memorial Park touched me, from the story of Sadako and the Children’s Peace Monument that commemorates her life and all other children that lost their lives that day.
-The significant A-Bomb Dome which is the exact spot the bomb was detonated and the Flame of Peace that will continue to burn until the worlds last nuclear bomb is destroyed.
+No doubt visitors will be moved by many parts of the Hiroshima Peace Memorial Park, from the story of Sadako and the Children’s Peace Monument that commemorates her life and all other children that lost their lives that day.
+The significant A-Bomb Dome is the exact spot the bomb was detonated and the Flame of Peace that will continue to burn until the world’s last nuclear bomb is destroyed.
 This is definitely a place that we can all learn from, the importance that we never see a memorial of this kind again.

 Thanks to Vanessa from Wanderlust Crew

-One of our favorite destinations to go to in Japan as a family is Miyajima island.
+One of the popular destinations to go to in Japan as a family is Miyajima island.
 You’ve probably seen pictures of this island with its famous floating gate known as a Torii.
 A Torii is a Japanese gate between the normal every-day world and a sacred place.

 Miyajima island is located just a few miles from Hiroshima, so it’s a great idea to combine the two into several days.
 It’s a great place to escape the crowds in Tokyo or Kyoto.
 You can access the island easily by using your JR Pass to take the train to the ferry.
 Your JR pass also covers the ferry ride.
 Click here to purchase a 7 day Japan Rail (JR) pass.